Poor or faulty wiring

 If there are signs of heat or scorching around electrical outlets, this shows that they are getting too hot and can be caused by burning inside the unit.
 Warm outlets are a serious safety concern and should be addressed by a professional electrician immediately.
 Equally, if you can smell burning or hear sizzling or strange noises near an outlet, they will need to be inspected as soon as possible.

-Flickering lights normally indicate a power surge and it is common that this is a sign of appliances putting more demand on the system than it can manage.
-These surges can damage electrical fixtures and appliances.
-This can be a sign of smaller issues such as a faulty light or fixture or bigger electrical issues, including voltage fluctuations or loose or outdated lighting.
+Flickering lights normally indicate that there could be a loose cable.
+This is of course a dangerous fire hazard and can be the first sign of smaller issues such as a faulty light or fixture or bigger electrical issues, including voltage fluctuations or loose or outdated lighting.
 Our electrical contractors can check this for you.

 Our team of electricians can repair any issues with your electrical installation and thoroughly test it to ensure it meets demands.
 For more information, speak to us now on 01737 931 275.